JakubTabor/Unsupervised_Learning/README.md

 # Another measurement that i do is by LeaveOneOut model, it leave only 1 sample for evaluation
 * I supply into cross_val_score model both classifiers, then X and y, then LeaveOneOut model
 * And LinearDiscrimiant have little better score and it will be my finall model

+# Now i gonna show precision and recall curves and measure micro average score over all classes using my LD model